Last updated on August 12th, 2021 at 06:43 pm

 How many people struggle with this? 🙋🏾♀️ You have all the tasks in the world to do.
 Bouncing back in forth from one thing to the next.
 Maybe forgetting everything you have to do.

 It could have to do with your organizational skills, but it’s probably because you’re trying to do THEE most!
-And right now, your brain is overwhelmed, so your body is acting out.
+And right now, your brain is overwhelmed, so your body is sending you signals.

 As much as we think multitasking is a thing… it’s not.
 Focus on one thing at a time and stop trying to rush everything.
 Once you complete something, take a break.
 Give your brain the time to bounce back.

-When you don’t take the time to rest, it becomes a domino effect in your life.
-Not only impacting how tired you feel, but your emotions too.
+When you don’t take the time to rest, you starting dealing with burnout and it becomes a domino effect in your life.
+Not only impacting how tired you feel but your emotions too.
 It’s more likely that emotions will seem out of whack causing you to respond impulsively.

 Ask yourself “why am I feeling this way?” “where is the pain located in my body?”
 By asking yourself the 5 why’s, you can get to the root of your moodiness.